PlumpMath/blender_patch_templates/readme.rst

 *Developers applying changes without understanding what they do.*

-The purpose of these patches is teaching you how to quickly identify what changes are needed and how to extend them' for your own use - rather than blindly copying changes and expecting them to work, just because you followed the template.
+The purpose of these patches is teaching you how to quickly identify what changes are needed and how to extend them for your own use - rather than blindly copying changes and expecting them to work, just because you followed the template.
 Admittedly, early on, many developers will do their fair share of copy-paste from existing code,